-Sviatoslav has also played a key part in the political life of Ukraine.
+Slava has also played a key part in the political life of Ukraine.
 He served as a People’s Deputy of Ukraine after the parliamentary elections in 2005, he became a member of the Parliamentary Committee on Freedom of Expression and Information.
-In early September 2008, Sviatoslav renounced his seat in the Verkhovna Rada due to the political situation.
+In early September 2008, Slava renounced his seat in the Verkhovna Rada due to the political situation.

-Sviatoslav regularly attends various international conferences and summits where he actively supports the strengthening of relationships between Ukraine and European community.
-Sviatoslav Vakarchuk has featured highly for many years among the most famous and influential people in Ukraine.
+Slava regularly attends various international conferences and summits where he actively supports the strengthening of relationships between Ukraine and European community.
+Slava Vakarchuk has featured highly for many years among the most famous and influential people in Ukraine.

 Yulia is the Vice-President of the Kyiv School of Economics and a board member at the Transparency International Ukraine; she has 17 years of practical experience in managing large public and private companies and institutions.
 She was a deputy to the Minister, Head of Staff at the Ministry of Economic Development and Trade of Ukraine, as well as CEO at a leading company for development and management of commercial real estate projects.
 Yulia has a prominent expertise in managing complex issues and implementing structural changes in stormy environments, as well as in close cooperation with non-government organizations, key business associations, public institutions and MPs.

 Yulia holds a Bachelor degree from the National University of Kyiv-Mohyla Academy and Master’s degree in Business Administration from the International Management Institute.